leomonta/Python_cpp_builder/README.md

 Yes they are, but not immediatly

-When checking if a has been modified or not the search stops at the first one that has been, in fact modified.
+When checking if a file has been modified or not the search stops at the first one that has been, in fact modified.
-This means when `files_hash.txt` is empty, or simply a minimally complex amout of headers have been added, many calls to the builder are needed to reach the 'top' of the include chain
+This means that when `files_hash.txt` is empty, or simply a minimally complex amount of headers have been added, many calls to the builder are needed to reach the 'top' of the include chain

 This is fixable but I'm probably not going to since it's not that big of a problem

 ### The Makefile export fails miserably

-The Makefile "exporter" i quite old and needs an update as of know it misses compatibility for
+The Makefile "exporter" is quite old and needs an update.
+As of now it misses compatibility for
 - Different profiles
 - New setting structure
 - Pre and post scripts
 - Use of implicit rules (that i don't like though)

 ## Options:

+These are all of the options that can be passed to the builder

 ```
 	-a              rebuild the entire project
 	-p profile name	utilize the given profile specifies in the config file